DebbieBergstrom/Russian-Roulette/README.md

 - As a first-time visitor, I want to choose my role in the game (victim or assassin) to add a personal touch to the gameplay.
 - As a first-time visitor, I want to understand the game rules to navigate the game easily.
 - As a first-time visitor, I want to select the difficulty level (easy, medium, hard), according to my preference.
-- As a first-time visitor, I want to appreciate the ASCII Art Visuals that add a unique touch to the gameplay.
+- As a first-time visitor, I want to appreciate the storytelling with ASCII Art Visuals
 - As a first-time visitor, I want to know the result of my playing.
 - As a first-time visitor, I want to be asked if I want to play again after I'm finished or have the choice to quit.